Skip to main content

 Ways to cut down drinking to improve your mental health

 A lot of people find their mood improves when they cut down or stop drinking.
-This may come as a surprise, as it's common to feel that alcohol gives you a boost or relief.
+This may come as a surprise, as it's common to feel that alcohol gives you a mood boost or relief from stress.

-Drinking, hangovers and poor sleep can reduce your energy and productivity.
-A break from alcohol can get you motivated to get things done.
+Drinking, hangovers and poor sleep can lower your energy and productivity.
+A break from alcohol can increase your energy.
+You may be able to get more things done.

 The effects of alcohol

 Alcohol can numb difficult feelings or make us forget problems for a while.
 But it is a depressant drug.
-You might be aware of this in the 'low' that can happen the day after drinking.
+For example, you may feel low the day after drinking.

 Alcohol can have a negative effect on our mental health in the longer term too.
-It causes problems like depression and anxiety and makes existing problems worse.
+It causes mental health difficulties such as depression and anxiety.
+It also makes existing difficulties worse.

 Finding new ways to cope

-Take a break from relying on alcohol.
-You may need to find different ways to try to cope with negative feelings.
-This can be good for your mental health.
+Try taking a break from relying on alcohol.
+Instead, talk to a trained counsellor or therapist to find out how to deal with your negative feelings.
+This can help your mental health.

-Negative feelings, such as having a day when everything goes wrong, are normal.
+Negative feelings are normal.
 Without alcohol in the way, you're more likely to find real solutions and build up your coping skills.

 Find out if alcohol is affecting you

 Use this self-assessment tool to find out if alcohol is affecting your mental health.
-You can find out if your relationship with alcohol is about right, or whether you need to take action.
+You can find out if your relationship with alcohol is OK, or if you need to take action.

 Alcohol and depression